Aircraft Repair Plant 410 (Kyiv)

 Plant 410 Civil Aviation (Завод 410 цивільної авіації) is a Ukrainian aircraft services company, based in Kyiv adjacent to the Kyiv Zhuliany International Airport.

 Primary services provided are repair of An-24, An-26, An-30, An-32 aircraft and their modifications; testing and restoration of An-72, An-74 aircraft and their modifications; repair of D-36 engines for Yak-42 and An-74 aircraft; maintenance of Ka-26 helicopters; repair of wheels and brake assembly of Boeing 737 aircraft.

-The company also operates ARP 410 Airlines, performing charter flights for cargo and passengers.
+The company also operated, until 2007, ARP 410 Airlines, performing charter flights for cargo and passengers.

 History

 Beginning — 2000

 On November 6, 1948 Aviation Repair Base № 410 of Civil Air Fleet was established.

 In 1972, the plant mastered the repair of Ivchenko AI-9 aircraft auxiliary power unit for the Yak-40 passenger aircraft.

 In November 1988, the plant mastered the overhaul of the Ivchenko Progress D-36 turbofan aircraft engine.

 In February 1991, the Union of Aviation Engine Building Association was established on the basis of the main department of the USSR Ministry of Aviation Industry, which included aircraft repair and engine building enterprises of the USSR (including the 410th Aircraft Repair Plant).

 After the proclamation of Ukraine's independence, the 410th Aircraft Repair Plant was renamed into 410th Civil Aviation Plant.

 In May 1999, ARP-410 Airlines was established on the basis of the plant's air fleet.
 It provided 1% of Ukraine's passenger traffic in 2005.
 It ceased operations in 2007.